Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Thixotropic sand and fluidised bed.md

 **Looking at floating and sinking using a bed of sand** - Find out more about quicksand and how sand can behave like a fluid.

-Last initially checked on 2026-01-11 by Henry Warburton (hw653@cam.ac.uk) and double-checked on
+Last initially checked on 2026-01-11 by Henry Warburton (hw653@cam.ac.uk) and double-checked on 2026-01-11 by Isobel Gilham (ig419@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->